stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2016-03-15-data-science-intro-for-math-phys-background/index.md

 Or maybe your company needs a data science training?
 I would be happy to provide it!
 See [http://deepsense.ai](http://deepsense.ai/) for the menu (and we are happy to make custom workshops) and fill the form or contact me directly!

+### Footnotes

-[^1]: For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
+1. For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
 Since it was not my path, I can't help.
-[^6]: In particular, _hacking p-value_ is wrong.
-But you should be aware what is [p-value](https://en.wikipedia.org/wiki/P-value) and why it can be hacked (accidentally or purposefully).
-[^2]: But if you come from a non-academic background (e.g. web dev), then from your perspective data science is science.
+2. But if you come from a non-academic background (e.g. web dev), then from your perspective data science is science.
 Or to make it precise - it is engineering, but more like designing new engines, than building a house.
-[^3]: Great thanks to Adam Zadrożny for showing me this possibility (he interned at Facebook while doing his PhD in gravity waves) and to [Jacek Migdał](http://jacek.migdal.pl/) for convincing me to apply to the Bay Area, rather than somewhere else.
+3. Great thanks to Adam Zadrożny for showing me this possibility (he interned at Facebook while doing his PhD in gravity waves) and to [Jacek Migdał](http://jacek.migdal.pl/) for convincing me to apply to the Bay Area, rather than somewhere else.
-[^4]: If you have background in computer science, it will be like playing on the easy level (it was not my case, though).
+4. If you have background in computer science, it will be like playing on the easy level (it was not my case, though).
 It may be possible to apply as a software engineer expressing interest in data - and learn from that point.
-[^5]: [Hacker News](http://news.ycombinator.com/) is my best general-purpose non-personal feed, complemented by [The Economist](http://www.economist.com/).
+5. [Hacker News](http://news.ycombinator.com/) is my best general-purpose non-personal feed, complemented by [The Economist](http://www.economist.com/).
+6. In particular, _hacking p-value_ is wrong.
+But you should be aware what is [p-value](https://en.wikipedia.org/wiki/P-value) and why it can be hacked (accidentally or purposefully).